jhu-cisst/mechatronics-embedded/cross_compile/ReadMe.md

 **Note:** If you wish to compile your own application, you can ignore this section.

-The top-level `CMakeLists.txt` (in the parent directory) automatically performs most of Part 2 for the specific case of separately cross-compiling the FPGA V3 libraries and applications (source code in `petalinux` directory) using either of the two supported cross-compiling toolchains: Vitis (gcc) or clang.
+The top-level [CMakeLists.txt](/CMakeLists.txt) (in the parent directory) automatically performs most of Part 2 for the specific case of separately cross-compiling the FPGA V3 libraries and applications (source code in [petalinux](/petalinux) subdirectory) using either of the two supported cross-compiling toolchains: Vitis (gcc) or clang.

-The `CMakeLists.txt` in this directory specifies how to compile the FPGA V3 libraries and applications (from source files in the `petalinux` directory); it is analogous to the `CMakeLists.txt` that would exist in the application that you wish to cross-compile.
+The [CMakeLists.txt](/cross_compile/CMakeLists.txt) in this directory specifies how to compile the FPGA V3 libraries and applications (from source files in the [petalinux](/petalinux) subdirectory); it is analogous to the CMakeLists.txt that would exist in the application that you wish to cross-compile.

-The top-level `CMakeLists.txt` automatically completes the first two steps in Part 2 above:
+The top-level CMakeLists.txt automatically completes the first two steps in Part 2 above:

 1. It creates the following two sub-directories in the build tree, where `cc_vitis` and `cc_clang` correspond to the `appbuild` directory: